Last updated

 Each control has a unique ID, which the UI framework uses to distinguish controls within containers.
 It’s very important that your control’s ID doesn’t conflict with others, as that could result in a broken state or worse.

 By default, controls are typically placed in rows - layouts that stack elements in a specific manner.
-We provide a simple helper function - gui.make_control
+We provide a simple helper function - .

 With the control and row ready, let’s add them to a group.